amzn/oss-dashboard/README.md

 # Amazon Open Source Program GitHub Dashboard (osa-gitdash)
 A dashboard for viewing many GitHub organizations at once.
+This dashboard is an internal prototype being published primarily for the purposes of sharing with the TodoGroup.
+It's hoped that said group will produce a tool that far surpasses its limited features.

 Generating the dashboard is intended to occur in three phases.